Julia-XAI/ExplainableAI.jl/docs/src/lrp/developer.md

 end
 ```

 We can even provide a specialized implementation of the generic LRP rule for `Dense` layers.
-Since we can access the weight matrix directly, we can skip the use of automatic differentiation:
+Since we can access the weight matrix directly, we can skip the use of automatic differentiation
+and implement the following equation directly, using Einstein summation notation:

 ```math
 R_j^k = \sum_i \frac{\rho(W_{ij}) \; a_j^k}{\epsilon + \sum_{l} \rho(W_{il}) \; a_l^k + \rho(b_i)} R_i^{k+1}